codership/documentation/galeracluster/source/documentation/state-transfer.rst

 This provisioning method is only available under certain conditions:

-- Where the joiner node :term:`state UUID` is the same as that of the group.
+- Where the :term:`Joiner Node` :term:`state UUID` is the same as that of the group.

 - Where all missing write-sets are available in the donor's write-set cache.